ThDilos/ThDilos.Fox.Origin/README.md

 	Invulnerable against freezing damage.(Unless your upper body is in rain)

+	When in rain for 5 seconds, trigger soaked effect.
+	When in water for 0.2 seconds, trigger soaked effect.

+	Soaked effect:
-	When in rain/in water, movement speed reduce by 20%.
-Effect resets when under cover/out of water.
+	movement speed reduce by 20%.
+Effect resets after shaking.
 	Effect can be avoided by wearing armor with water_protection enchantment level sum > 4.

-	Trigger a shaking water effect like wolf when out of water/under cover.(Effect cooldown 10s) Will not trigger the shaking water effect if you are sneaking, in case you want to hide from something...
+	Trigger a shaking water effect like wolf when out of water/under cover.
+	Will not trigger the shaking water effect if you are sneaking, in case you want to hide from something...

 	Will also trigger a shaking snow effect when out of powder snow (Had no idea how to test in snow so it won't work for that...)

 	Water/powder snow in Cauldron only trigger shaking if block_state level > 1

+	Evaporation:
+	When no longer in-rain, water, powdered_snow, trigger a natural evaporation that remove rain/snow counter by 1 every second in the span of 100s
+	If block light level > 12, on magma_block, or exposed_to_sun, the remove is by 5 everysecond, in 20s

 -Passive Skill 5
 	**Timidity**